Gaza Strip famine: Israeli attacks on aid distribution

 According to Forensic Architecture, a research group at Goldsmiths, University of London, more than 40 Israeli attacks on humanitarian aid seekers have been documented.
 According to the group, these were not isolated events, but were rather "systematic in nature".

 Human Rights Watch reported eight incidents since the start of the war until May 2024 in which aid workers were attacked by Israeli forces despite providing locations for Israeli leaders.
 The eight incidents, it said, reveal serious flaws in the so-called "conflict prevention mechanism" – a mechanism designed to protect aid workers and allow them to safely deliver life-saving humanitarian aid to the Gaza Strip.

 On 25 January 2024, the Gaza Health Ministry reported an Israeli attack on aid seekers had killed 20 and wounded 150.
 Israel bombed a truck loaded with food head toward northern Gaza on 5 February.
-On 6 February, Israeli forces reportedly open fired on people waiting for food aid trucks in Gaza City.
+On 6 February, Israeli forces reportedly opened fire on people waiting for food aid trucks in Gaza City.
 UNOCHA stated it was the fifth report of Israeli firing upon people waiting for humanitarian aid.
 On 18 February, multiple instances of Israeli sniper attacks on civilians seeking humanitarian assistance were reported.
 On 20 February, at least one Palestinian civilian was killed while waiting to receive humanitarian aid.
 People seeking aid were attacked by Israeli forces on multiple occasions.
 UNOCHA stated on 27 February that "aid convoys have come under fire and are systematically denied access to people in need".
 On 28 February, medical sources in Gaza City reported three people were killed while waiting for aid on al-Rashid Street.

 On 29 February, more than 100 people seeking humanitarian died in the Flour Massacre by Israeli gunfire at the Al Nabulsi roundabout west of Gaza City.
 The United Nations called for an investigation on 1 March into the killing of humanitarian aid seekers, stating it had "recorded at least 14 incidents involving shooting and shelling of people gathered to receive desperately needed supplies".